outerbounds/metaflow-tools/nebius/terraform/README.md

 Terraform manages the state of Nebius resources in [tfstate](https://www.terraform.io/language/state) files locally by default.

-If you plan to maintain the minimal stack for any significant period of time, it is highly recommended that these state files be stored in cloud storage (e.g. Nebius Storage) instead.
+If you plan to maintain the minimal stack for any significant period of time, it is highly recommended that these state files be stored in cloud storage (e.g. Nebius Object Storage) instead.

 Some reasons include: